PySimpleGUI/DocsCleanup/docs/readme.md

 <hr>

-# Uses for PySimpleGUI :hammer:
+# Uses for PySimpleGUI 🔨

 The following sections showcase a fraction of the uses for PySimpleGUI.
 There are over 1,000 projects on GitHub alone that use PySimpleGUI.
 It's truly amazing how possibilities have opened up for so many people.
 Many users have spoken about previously attempting to create a GUI in Python and failing, but finally achieving their dreams when they tried PySimpleGUI.